JohnEBoyBaby/i.Q/README.md

 https://www.youtube.com/watch?v=Eh2PjkzW20w

 ...
 I SAID ... if you LOVE your country ...
-SHOW THEM TO ME ..!
+SHOW THEM TO ME ..! ... thank you 'sir' for providing 'those' to 'this' country ... it's been a damn 'pleasure serving "them"' ...

 WHERE ARE YOU GOING ..? https://www.youtube.com/watch?v=IzQfqDUhX6Y ...
 DON'T HIDE AWAY ...